-

 Highest Risk

-Asbestos is most risky (and therefore a current risk) when it is friable and/or when it is airborne, generally a dust.
+Asbestos is most risky (and therefore currently a risk) when it is friable and/or airborne, typically as dust.

 Therefore, if a building surface is breaking down and unstable, or if you are about to undertake work (demolition work or refurbishments) that involves making dust, you must ensure that asbestos is absent.